 How much does User Feel pay?

 Pay is $10 per test.
 With most of these usability sites, tests usually don't take longer than 20 minutes to complete.
-You are paid via Paypal once a week for tests you have complet
+You are paid via Paypal or Payoneer (your choice) once a week for tests you have complet

 Who can sign up?